-The Trust would consider a case where the university feels that a particular student has had to overcome a significant disadvantage that may have affected, to some degree, their academic record.
-In such instances, the university should indicate the nature of the disadvantage and make a case for its confidence in the ultimate success of the student in making an impact in his or her chosen field.
+The Trust will also consider a case where the university feels that a particular student has had to overcome a significant disadvantage that may have affected, to some degree, their academic record.
+In such instances, the university should indicate the nature of the disadvantage and make a case for its confidence in the ultimate success of the student in making an impact in their chosen field.

 Awards will be made to students only when the nominating university is able to demonstrate a rigorous selection process behind their nominations.

-The student’s supervisor, Head of Department or an academic referee such as the Dean of the School or senior lecturer is required to comment about the student’s achievements, character and leadership potential.
+The student’s supervisor, head of department or an academic referee such as the dean of school or senior lecturer is required to comment about the student’s achievements, character and leadership potential.